 Calling A Referendum

-There are four ways students can call for a referendum:
+There are three ways students can call for a referendum:

 Submit a motion to Student Council

-Students can write and email a motion to the Student Council Clerk Richard Stewart (email@example.com).
+Students can write and email a motion to the Secretary and Governance Adviser Brad Coales email@example.com.
 Click here for more information about Student Council and click here for guidance on how to write a motion.

-Students can write and email a motion to the Student Council Clerk Richard Stewart (firstname.lastname@example.org).
-Click here for more information about a Company Law General Meeting and click here for guidance on how to write a motion.
+Students can write and email a motion to the Secretary and Governance Adviser Brad Coales firstname.lastname@example.org.
+Click here for more information about a Student Meeting and click here for guidance on how to write a motion.

 Submit a secure petition to the Chair of the Board of Trustees

-Students can get 250 signatures from students that have not opted out of membership of the Union to sign a peition calling for a referendum.
-For guidance on collecting a secure peition email Alvin Ramsamy, Acting Deputy Chief Executive Officer on email@example.com .
-The petition should follow this guidance and be emailed to Miranda Black, President on firstname.lastname@example.org.
+Students can get 250 signatures from students that have not opted out of membership of the Students' Union to sign a peition calling for a referendum.
+For guidance on collecting a secure peition email Alvin Ramsamy, Deputy CEO email@example.com .
+The petition should follow this guidance and be emailed to Talhah Atcha, President firstname.lastname@example.org.

 A referendum is considered called at the point when it is approved by the Trustees, Student Council, a Company Law General Meeting, an Annual Members Meeting or at the point the President (Chair of the Board of Trustees) receives a secure petition signed by at least 250 Members.

-The Union's Returning Officer or Deputy Returning Officer swill set a date for the vote to take place, during teaching time, which shall be no sooner than 12 working days and no later than 25 working days after the Referendum is called.
+The Students' Union's Returning Officer or Deputy Returning Officer will set a date for the vote to take place, during teaching time, which shall be no sooner than 12 working days and no later than 25 working days after the Referendum is called.